KingZxi/osman-netmatters-homepage-mirror/README.md

 To do list: (Started this list on 24/01/2024)

 - Remove "test" class which exists somewhere.
 (DONE)
-- Refactor buttons to mostly be based off placeholder (optional)
+- Refactor buttons to mostly be based off placeholder (optional) (changed some stuff but still not exactly what I expected)
 - Btns have incorrect spacing on large viewport in welcome section (DONE)
 - Header needs a lot of work, especially on larger viewports (DONE)
 - Cards section needs to expand to different layout styles in different viewports, it's fine in mobile though (flexbox...?)
 (DONE)